WPManageNinja/fluent-boards-dev-doc/src/rest-api/subtasks.md

-# Subtasks API
+# Subtasks

-> **Note:** This documentation covers the Subtasks API for managing subtasks within main tasks in Fluent Boards.

-## Overview

-Subtasks in Fluent Boards are regular tasks with a `parent_id` field that references their parent task.
-They share the same model structure as regular tasks but are organized in groups within the parent task.
+The Subtasks API allows you to manage subtasks within main tasks in Fluent Boards.
+Subtasks are regular tasks with a `parent_id` field that references their parent task, organized in groups for better organization.

 ## Base Endpoint